Pan

 Mark Cartwright (CC BY-NC-SA)

 Pan is a figure from Greek mythology who was originally a pastoral god from Arcadia.
-He was believed to dwell in the mountains and forests of Greece and was considered the patron of shepherds, hence one of his attributes is the lagobolon - a hare trap.
-Not fully human in form, his legs are that of a goat and he has horns sprouting from his head.
-Associated with music and its magical powers he is credited with inventing the syrinx musical instrument, better known as the panpipes.
+It was believed Pan dwelt in the mountains and forests of Greece.
+He was the patron of shepherds, hence one of his attributes is the lagobolon - a hare trap.
+Not fully human in form, Pan's legs are that of a goat and he has horns sprouting from his head.
+Pan was strongly associated with music and its magical powers; he is credited with inventing the syrinx musical instrument, better known as the panpipes.

 A wide assortment of myths surround Pan's parentage but Hermes is most often named as his father and a Nymph as his mother.
 In Greek mythology, Pan fell in love with the beautiful nymph Syrinx, daughter of Ladon the river-god.
 Fleeing his attentions, Syrinx pleaded with Zeus to save her and just when Pan captured the wood nymph, Zeus turned her into reeds.
 Enraged, Pan smashed the reeds into pieces but on reflection he was struck with remorse and wept and kissed the broken reeds, all that remained of his beloved.
 As he kissed the reeds he discovered that his breath could create sounds from them and so he made the musical instrument that would carry the lost nymph's name.